netdata/netdata/collectors/statsd.plugin/README.md

 # Available StatsD collectors

 Netdata ships with collectors implemented using the StatsD collector.
-They are configuration files (as you will read bellow), but they function as a collector, in the sense that configuration file organize the metrics of a data source into pre-defined charts.
+They are configuration files (as you will read below), but they function as a collector, in the sense that configuration file organize the metrics of a data source into pre-defined charts.

 On these charts, we can have alarms as with any metric and chart.